Bang and Olufsen’s portable speaker brings premium sound to the outdoors

 Fitting with the outdoor theme, the Beosound Explore comes in three colors: black anthracite, grey mist or a suitably forest-looking green.
 There’s a carabiner to hook the speaker on to a bag – or tent – and a carry strap.

-The black and green versions of the Bang and Olufsen Beosound Explore are available now, priced $199 / £169.
+The black and green versions of the Bang and Olufsen Beosound Explore are available now, priced $199 / £169 / AU$350.
 The Grey Mist model is coming in the summer.
+Australian buyers may need to wait a little longer, with stock expected to arrive Down Under in June.